AdobeDocs/workfront.fr-FR/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md

 * Your older layout templates created in Adobe Workfront Classic have been automatically available in your instance of the new Adobe Workfront experience since they were migrated in early Fall 2019.
 Layout templates created in Adobe Workfront Classic after that time were migrated in April 2020.
 We recommend that you update these layout templates in the new Adobe Workfront experience to take advantage of new functionality and to make them even more useful in that environment.
 -->

-## Création ou modification d’un modèle de mise en page
+## Créer ou modifier un modèle de mise en page

 {{step-1-to-setup}}